 The Fishery

 Holter Lake sits on the Missouri River system 30 miles north of Helena.
-The trout fishery gets the attention.
+The Land of the Giants trout fishery gets the attention.
 The pike fishery doesn’t, which means good numbers of fish and water that doesn’t see much pressure from fly anglers.

-The structure here is what pike are built for: shallow weedy bays, submerged timber, weed-edge drop-offs with clear sight lines to open water.
-Spring and early summer, we’re sight fishing in two to four feet — spotting fish, making the cast, watching the eat.
+The structure on the lower reaches is what pike are built for: shallow weedy bays, submerged timber, weed-edge drop-offs with clear sight lines to open water.
+Spring and early summer, we’re sight fishing in two to four feet, spotting fish, making the cast, watching the eat.
 It’s some of the most technical visual fishing you’ll do on any species.

 As water warms through summer, fish drop to deeper weed lines.
 We adjust accordingly.
 In fall, pike feed hard again ahead of winter, and Holter trips start stacking up alongside Missouri River streamer season.